silviazeng/silviazeng/README.md

 A business-professional-turned **Machine Learning** hobbyist and coder.

 - 👩🏻‍💼 I was an investment banker and MIT MBA in my past life.
 Some great Machine Learning engineers I met at work planted the seed.
-- 🔭 I’m in the process of exploring, with a recent focus on ML applications on content platforms.
+- 🔭 I’m in the process of exploring, with a recent focus on ML applications in media & entertainment.
 - 👯 I’m looking for job opportunities to become a **Machine Learning PM** or a business thought partner to passionate Engineers and Data Scientists!

 🌱 Some great beginner-friendly resources over which I taught myself Machine Learning: